Commonjava/indy/user/rest/content.md

       [...]
     }

-On the other hand, if you leave off the `Accept` header, AProx will generate a HTML directory listing and send it back:
+On the other hand, if you leave off the `Accept` header, Indy will generate a HTML directory listing and send it back:

     $ curl -i \
         http://localhost:8080/api/remote/central/org/commonjava/commonjava/